Azure APIM

 2. Add or edit the existing policy in APIM.

-3. Copy the content of policy between <inbound> and </inbound> and paste it in the inbound section of the existing policy.
+3. Copy the content of the policy between <inbound> and </inbound> and paste it into the inbound section of the existing policy.

-4. Copy the content of the policy between <outbound> and </outbound> and paste it in the outbound section of the existing policy.
+4. Copy the content of the policy between <outbound> and </outbound> and paste it into the outbound section of the existing policy.

 5. Apply the policy.